AlphaHal0/PyPlanes/.github/README.md

 # PyPlanes - A goofy python project

+Please visit our [Website](https://alphahal0.github.io/) for a cleaner, and more responsive UI on how to work our code.

 A 2D pixel art side scroller, involving ww2 aircraft.

 You are capable of shooting your enemies, dropping bombs, and even fighting the mystical moth